Anarchid/zkgbai/README.md

 Installing
 ==========
-This AI requires version 103.0 of the Spring Engine.

 To install the AI, put the files from created `/dist/` directory to `$SpringData/AI/Skirmish/ZKGBAI/dist`.

 An example location on linux would be `/home/user/.spring/AI/Skirmish/ZKGBAI/dist`